bitstarr/grav-plugin-shortcode-gallery/README.md

 ## Okay, what does it look like?

-With the included CSS and JS you can get a basic experience in different layouts.
+With the included CSS and JS you can get a basic experience with different layouts (which are of cause responsive).
+Be sure to activate the included CSS and JS in the plugin settings!

 * You can of course create several galleries on the same page.
 * You have plenty of settings you can change in the admin panel.